graphql-python/graphql-core/README.md

 in Python as closely as possible and to stay up-to-date with the latest development of GraphQL.js.

-It has been created as an alternative and potential successor to [GraphQL-core](https://github.com/graphql-python/graphql-core), a prior work by Syrus Akbary, based on an older version of GraphQL.js and also targeting older Python versions.
-GraphQL-core also serves as as the foundation for [Graphene](http://graphene-python.org/), a more high-level framework for building GraphQL APIs in Python.
+It has been created as a modern alternative to [GraphQL-core](https://github.com/graphql-python/graphql-core), a prior work by Syrus Akbary, based on an older version of GraphQL.js and also targeting older Python versions.
 Some parts of GraphQL-core-next have been inspired by GraphQL-core or directly taken over with only slight modifications, but most of the code has been re-implemented from scratch, replicating the latest code in GraphQL.js very closely and adding type hints for Python.
-Though GraphQL-core has also been updated and modernized to some extend, it might be replaced by GraphQL-core-next in the future.

 Design goals for the GraphQL-core-next library are: